Skip to content

 “It’s a knife when you’re so pretty, they think you must be fake,” Grande adds her spin.
 “It’s a knife when they dissect your body on the front page.”

-“So I,” a tribute to the late-great future-seeking producer Sophie, could only have one collaborator: A.G.
+“So I,” a tribute to the late, great, future-seeking producer Sophie, could only have one collaborator: A.G.
 Cook, fellow member of the PC Music collective, and someone who worked closely with the gone-too-soon innovator.
 No dry eyes here, in this version that far exceeds the original.
-“So I” on “Brat” is a guarded memorial, on “So I” featuring A.G.
-Cook, Charli tells stories about her friend Sophie with the hype-specificity of the greatest narrative songwriters.
+“So I” on “Brat” is a guarded memorial; on “So I” featuring A.G.
+Cook, Charli tells stories about her friend Sophie with the hyper-specificity of the greatest narrative songwriters.

-As if there was any other option for the number one spot.
+As if there was any other option for the No. 1 spot.
 “Girl, so confusing” brings an end to a potentially long held and certainly private rivalry between Charli XCX and Lorde, two distinctly different artists once frequently mistaken for one another.
-And for a song about environmental and internalized insecurities, one certain genders know all too well, it’s reassuring to hear these two powerhouses work it out on the remix.
+And for a song about environmental and internalized insecurities, ones certain genders know all too well, it’s reassuring to hear these two powerhouses work it out on the remix.

 For more AP reviews of recent music releases, visit: https://apnews.com/hub/music-reviews